 - Open to applicants on all PAIS taught MA programmes, including the Double Degrees (Warwick year only).

 - Candidates must apply to the university and have paid their application fee no later than 23 April 2020.
-You must submit your application to the MA programme before submitting your application.
+You must submit your application to the MA programme before submitting your scholarship application.

-- Candidates must apply for the opportunity no later than 23 April 2020.
+- Candidates must apply for the scholarship no later than 23 April 2020.

 - All supporting documentation for the university application, including your reference, must be received no later than 30 April 2020.